varshaz26/Terraform-Ansible-Docker-CICD-AWS-Project/README.md

  ### Infrastructure Automation & Deployment Using Terraform, Ansible & Docker

-InfraDeploy is a DevOps-focused project to **provision, configure, and deploy applications** using modern infrastructure automation tools.
+This is a DevOps-focused project to **provision, configure, and deploy applications** using modern infrastructure automation tools.
 The system integrates **Terraform, Ansible, Docker**, and **GitHub Actions** for CI/CD to ensure smooth and repeatable deployments.

 ---